Page loading ... Please wait.

 Printer Friendly Page

-Coconut Macaroons: In a stainless steel bowl, placed over a saucepan of simmering water, whisk together the egg whites, sugar, and salt.
-When this mixture is warm to the touch, and nice and creamy, remove from heat and stir in the vanilla extract, flour, and coconut.
-Cover and refrigerate for about one hour, or until firm.
+Coconut Macaroons: In a heatproof bowl (preferably stainless steel), whisk the egg whites with the sugar and salt.
+Place over a saucepan of simmering water and, whisking or stirring constantly, heat the egg whites until the sugar has dissolved and the mixture is warm to the touch.
+Remove from heat and stir in the vanilla extract, flour, and coconut.
+Cover and refrigerate for two hours or until firm (can chill overnight).

-Preheat oven to 325 degrees F (170 degrees C) and line two baking sheets with parchment paper.
+Preheat your oven to 325 degrees F (165 degrees C) and line two baking sheets with parchment paper.

-Place small mounds (about 1 tablespoon) of the batter on the parchment-lined baking sheet, spacing several inches apart.
-Bake for about 15 to 20 minutes or until golden brown.
-Remove from oven and let cool on the baking sheet for about 10 minutes and then place on a wire rack to cool.
+Place small mounds (a heaping tablespoon) (20 grams) of the batter onto the parchment-lined baking sheet, spacing several inches apart.
+Bake for about 18 to 20 minutes or until they start to turn golden brown.
+Remove from oven and let cool on the baking sheet for about 10 minutes and then place on a wire rack to finish cooling.
+Can be eaten warm, at room temperature, or even cold.

 1 cup (200 grams) granulated white sugar